evil-math-cat/theprocedure/README.md

 # theprocedure
-statistical analysis on the whole chess debocle.
+This is a Statistical analysis work on the whole chess debocle.
 Is Kramnik right?
 Let's see.

 # Intro
 Former World Chess Champion GM Vladimir Kramnik indirectly accused GM Hikaru Nakamura, currently ranked number 2 of cheating.